Thierry de l'Escaille, Gunther von der Schulenburg (winner 2018), Johan Nordenfalk

 2015 - Castelo Melhor Estate, Portugal.
 João Portugal Ramos and José Maria Soares Franco : "Our experience as winemaker has taught us that a wine should reflect the nature of the earth from which it is born and of those who produce it"

-2016 - Winner of prize: The Honourable Evelyn Boscawen, Tregothnan Estate, United Kingdom;
+2016 - The Honourable Evelyn Boscawen, Tregothnan Estate, United Kingdom;

-Winner of diploma: Fernando de Andrada-Vanderwilde Contreras, Puerto Bajo de la Cereceda Estate, Spain.:
+Winner of Diploma of Recognition: Fernando de Andrada-Vanderwilde Contreras, Puerto Bajo de la Cereceda Estate, Spain.

-2017 - Winner of prize: Günther Graf von der Schulenburg, Schulenburg Estates, Germany;
+2018 - Günther Graf von der Schulenburg, Schulenburg Estates, Germany;